 Response to Established Authority

-1 Peter 2:13–15 (MEV): Submit yourselves to every human authority for the Lord’s sake, whether it be to the king, as supreme, or to governors, as sent by him for the punishment of evildoers and to praise those who do right.
-For it is the will of God that by doing right you may put to silence the ignorance of foolish men.
+Submit yourselves to every human authority for the Lord’s sake, whether it be to the king, as supreme, or to governors, as sent by him for the punishment of evildoers and to praise those who do right.
+For it is the will of God that by doing right you may put to silence the ignorance of foolish men.1 Peter 2:13–15 — Modern English Version (Thinline Edition.; Lake Mary, FL: Passio, 2014)

 Peter is going to give us many examples.
 Here, he begins with those who govern.
-We are to be law abiding citizens.
+We are to be law-abiding citizens.
 It’s not some legalistic idea, either.
 I think that thought enters the conversation as a coping mechanism.
 It is an escape from the cognitive dissonance that comes from the warring flesh with the soul.
-We need to be weary of using such things.
+We need to be wary of using such things.

 When we look for loopholes and escapes, it isn’t right.
-It is part of freshly lusts.
+It is part of fleshly lusts.
 It certainly isn’t submission.
 And it doesn’t glorify God at all.

 We do have freedom, but Peter is going to speak on that in a bit.